statiqdev/Website/input/framework/concepts/metadata.md

 Order: 2
-Description: Metadata is the primary way information is passed though modules and pipelines via documents.
 ---
+Metadata is the primary way information is passed though modules and pipelines via documents.

 Along with its content, every [document](/framework/concepts/documents) contains *metadata*.
 As with documents, metadata is immutable and you must clone a document to add additional metadata.
 Several [modules](/framework/concepts/modules), such as `SetMetadata`, are designed to allow you to manipulate document metadata as part of your [pipeline](/framework/concepts/pipelines).

 # Front Matter